ralacerda/blog/content/posts/en/highest-array-value.md

 publishDate: 2023-04-18
 draft: false
 tags: ["javascript", "array"]
-description: "Four distinct approaches to the same interview question: \"Write a function that returns the highest value among the elements in an Array\""
+description: 'Four distinct approaches to the same interview question: "Write a function that returns the highest value among the elements in an Array"'
+lang: "en"
 ---

 Looking for exercises to practice Javascript, I found the following inteview question: "Write a function that returns the highest value among the elements in an Array".
 It's a simple task, but it can involve different aspects of Javascript.
 In this article, I will present some different solutions that I found for the problem, using four distinct approaches.